 By taking into account factors like plasma attenuation and ionospheric delay as direct inputs to its neural network, the model learns how these environmental phenomena influence the RF signal trajectory, specifically predicting the next position, rotation, and velocity of the Starship during critical phases like landing.
 The training process can also use a “plasma-weighted loss” to improve performance in scenarios with significant RF signal attenuation due to plasma.

-The Enhanced DOMA (Dynamic Object Motion Analysis) RF Motion Model incorporates ionospheric data through a dedicated ISSDataClient
+The Enhanced DOMA (Dynamic Object Motion Analysis) RF Motion Model incorporates ionospheric data through a dedicated ISSDataClient.

 Here’s a breakdown of how this integration occurs: